kbrddestroyer/AxonEngine/CONTRIBUTING.md

 Speaking of class layout, [*the rule of zero*](https://en.cppreference.com/w/cpp/language/rule_of_three.html) is preferred

+### Code documenting

+Comments in code are preferred, but not always necessary.
+There are some basic rules of proper code documentation, which can be found [here](https://developer.lsst.io/cpp/api-docs.html).

 ---

 If you find code that doesn’t follow these guidelines, [open an issue](https://github.com/kbrddestroyer/AxonEngine/issues/new) with the `refactoring` label.